Where to find the best ice cream in London (2026)

 Soft Serve Society

-With locations in Shoreditch, Wembley and Croydon, this dessert bar specialises in soft serve ice cream.
-There are only a handful of flavours on offer – vanilla, charcoal coconut and matcha – but it’s how the ice cream is presented that is unique.
+As the name suggests, this dessert bar specialises in soft serve ice cream.
+There are only ever a handful of flavours on offer – vanilla, charcoal coconut and matcha – but it’s how the ice cream is presented that is unique.

 Gelupo Gelateria

-Located on Archer Street in Soho, this Italian Gelateria, Gelupo Gelateria, was opened by Jacob Kenedy, the restaurateur behind the excellent restaurant Bocca Di Lupo.
+Located on Archer Street in Soho, just off Piccadilly Circus, this Italian Gelateria was opened by Jacob Kenedy, the restaurateur behind the excellent Italian restaurant Bocca Di Lupo.